kwiwi/UDON_front/README.md

     - rewriting tings in layout.js (tried it, didn't work out at all)
   - that's actually all I can think about rn, i'll update if anything comes around

+  Don't be scared to ask for about anything, i'll gladly help with anything I can (not much when it comes to programming unfortunately).
   Thanks!